bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 On a high level, implementing secure boot for an embedded Linux device using Yocto involves the following steps:

-* Enable trusted boot support on the device itself - In the case of the Raspberry Pi CM4, this involves configuring the eeprom firmware to enable secure boot features.
+* Enable trusted boot support on the device itself - In the case of the Raspberry Pi CM4, this involves configuring the EEPROM firmware to enable secure boot features.
-* Provide the public key used for verifying the signature of the bootloader to the device and store it on the eeprom.
+* Provide the public key used for verifying the signature of the bootloader to the device and store it on the EEPROM.
 * Create a boot.img container that includes the bootloader, kernel, and device tree blobs (DTBs) - This container needs to be signed using a public key.
 * Configure Yocto to build and sign the boot.img - This involves creating custom Yocto layers and recipes to handle the signing process and ensure that the boot.img is correctly formatted.
 * Replace existing boot files with the signed boot.img and pack it into the boot partition of the device's storage medium.